gotoronto/rnd-workshop/README.md

 If everything is set up correctly, you should see `Hello world!` in the console when you run `go run main.go`.

+`brew install dep` to install go dep.
+It's a tool that manages libraries (similar to bundle for rails).

 ## Slides

 `slides.key` is the presentation for this workshop.